 Elementary School: Medicine Hat, AB

-Cub Scouts, Boy Scouts (Met Lord Baden Powell)
+Cub Scouts, Boy Scouts (Met Lady Baden Powell)

 High School: Calgary (Viscount Bennett)